user-name-is-taken/learning_kubernetes/ch1_intro/ch1_notes.md

 #### Understanding the Benefits

-- DevOps provides devs and understanding of:
+- DevOps provides devs an understanding of:
   - Op's issues
   - User's issues, feedback and needs
   - How to deploy quickly (making release cycles faster)